Rugby in Cardiff: Cardiff's rugby league history

 The first attempt to bring rugby league to the capital was in 1949 when a Welsh League was formed.
 Cardiff were joined by teams from Amman Valley, Llanelli, Aberavon, Bridgend, Ystradgynlais, Neath and Pontarddulais.

 Cardiff were champions of the first competition in 1949–50 but were denied a double after Ystradgynlais beat them in the Final.
 Llanelli were winners of the competition the year after but that didn't stop Cardiff being elected to the Rugby Football League Championship in 1951.

 The League at the time consisted of 31 clubs in one division who each played a 36-game season.
 Cardiff finished 30th with a record of 5 wins and 31 defeats – only Liverpool City were below them.

 With that the club and Welsh Rugby League at club level, was wound up for 30 years.

 In 1981, Cardiff City Blue Dragons were formed and played out of Ninian Park, Cardiff under the management of David Watkins.
 The club enjoyed reasonable success and attracted high-profile Rugby Union converts such as Steve Fenwick, Tommy David, Brynmor Williams and Paul Ringer.
 In 1984 the club was moved to Bridgend where it lasted one more season before folding.

 The success of Wales at international level in the 1990s led to the formation of South Wales.
 Coached by Clive Griffiths and managed by Mike Nicholas, the team played at Morfa Stadium, Swansea, Aberavon RFC's Talbot Athletic Ground and at Cardiff Arms Park.

 However, the club only lasted one season in Rugby League's debut summer season of 1996.
 Finishing fifth in Division Two, the club had high hopes that it would be awarded a Super League franchise and although a strong case was put forward by Nicholas and Griffiths the Super League clubs refused to award it a place for the coming season and the club was wound up but the Cardiff Demons under-21 academy side were formed the year after.
 This side lasted for four seasons and were then replaced by an open-age side who played in the Rugby League Conference.

 During 2014, the two main Rugby League clubs in Cardiff, Cardiff Demons and Cardiff Spartans, voluntarily merged to create a new club, Cardiff City RLFC.
 The kit and badge created for the new side pay homage to the Blue Dragons side of the early 1980s.
-For the 2017 season, Cardiff ARLFC play their home games at Glamorgan Wanderers RUFC (Memorial Ground), in the Ely suburb of the City.
-The club also runs a successful age grade set up, at U13, 15s and 17s, as well as Masters and Womens Rugby League. training on Tuesdays and Thursdays.
+For the 2017 season, Cardiff ARLFC play their home games at Glamorgan Wanderers RUFC (Memorial Ground), in the Ely suburb of the city.
+The club also runs a successful age grade set up, at U13, 15s and 17s, as well as Masters and Women's Rugby League. training on Tuesdays and Thursdays.